Mandy Achterman, DO, MPH

 Amy was born in Aberdeen and raised in Westport.
-She graduated from Ocosta High School before attending Grays Harbor Community College where she earn an associate degree in Nursing in 1992.
+She graduated from Ocosta High School before attending Grays Harbor Community College where she would earn an associate degree in Nursing in 1992.
 She then moved to Yakima, Washington where she worked as an emergency department RN and as a Sexual Assault Nurse Examiner (SANE-C).
 She then obtained a Master of Science in Nursing, FNP from Gonzaga University in 2014.
 Following graduation, she worked at a family practice, Terrace Heights Family Physicians, as well as Westside Medical Center Urgent Care Clinic from 2015-2017.
 Her family relocated to Grays Harbor in January 2017.
 Amy is married with three teenage children; her hobbies include reading and riding motorcycles.

 Marcus Heisler, MD, MPH

 Dr. Marcus Heisler is originally from Sacramento, California.
 He attended medical School at Loma Linda University, also in California, where he also received a Master of Public Health with an emphasis in population medicine.
 He specializes in family and preventive medicine and enjoys working with all ages and entire families.
 He is passionate about preventing and treating chronic diseases with evidence-based lifestyle medicine; helping individuals quit smoking; reversing some chronic diseases with lifestyle factors as well as population and community health and wellbeing.
 He considers himself an amateur vegetable gardener and enjoys hiking and backpacking with his wife.